 College Credit Courses Comsewogue High School affords qualified high school students an opportunity to take college courses and earn college credits while learning in the high school environment through five (5) universities: St. John's University, SUNY at Stony Brook, Suffolk County Community College, Farmingdale State College and Long Island University.
-All courses offered by the five post-secondary institutions carry credit, which may be applicable toward a degree at other colleges/universities.
-Please Note: College-level courses are weighted in the GPA calculation as 1.05 and Advanced Placement (AP) classes are weighted in the GPA calculation as 1.10.
+All courses offered by the four post-secondary institutions carry credit, which may be applicable toward a degree at other colleges/universities.
+Please Note: College-level courses are weighted 1.05 and Advanced Placement (AP) classes are weighted 1.10.
 College Logos To correlate with the College Credit Courses, the following logos will be placed next to courses in which college credit is available through a post-secondary institution.